 Do I need file in my gumbo?

-Can I use fresh sassafras leaves instead?
+Can I use fresh sassafras leaves instead of powder?

 Final Thoughts